 - The grade (purity) of the potassium nitrate required for the RNX propellants needn't be any better than "technical" grade of 98-99% purity or thereabouts.
 Unlike sugar propellants, small amounts of alkaline impurities have no adverse affects on the propellant preparation or performance.
 As such, fertilizer grade or certain brands of Stump Remover are perfectly fine.
 The potassium nitrate, however, should be dessicated prior to usage (to minimize gas formation on contact with epoxy resin).
 This is done by spreading the material on a cooking sheet, lined with parchment paper, and placing in a preheated oven at 150oC. for about 2 hours.
 The potassium nitrate, which typically is obtained in the form of prills or granules, must be milled into the form of a fine powder.
-This is accomplished by pulverizing the prills in an electric coffee grinder, typically 20 seconds per tablespoon.
+This is accomplished by pulverizing the prills in an electric coffee grinder, typically 30 seconds per tablespoon.

 The cosmetic grade Ferric Oxide comes in the form of a very fine powder and as such, no further processing is required.
 The Granastar pigment comes in the form of prills (to make it pourable), however, these prills break up into a fine powder when blended together with the potassium nitrate in the electric mixing drum (the inclusion of small oblong pebbles or glass marbles during the mixing process ensures this).
 Liquid pigments may also be a feasible choice if dried in an oven.